Grown-Up Christmas List

 "Grown-Up Christmas List" (sometimes titled "My Grown-Up Christmas List") is a Christmas song written by David Foster (music) and Linda Thompson-Jenner (lyrics).
-Originally written by Foster for the 1989 CBC Christmas program "A David Foster Christmas Card", the song was recorded as a duet with David Foster and Natalie Cole.
-In 1990, a Natalie-only version of the song appeared on David Foster's "River of Love" album.
+Originally written by Foster for the 1989 CBC Christmas program A David Foster Christmas Card, the song was recorded as a duet with David Foster and Natalie Cole.
+In 1990, a Cole-only version of the song appeared on David Foster's River of Love album.
 The song was planned to be released as a single, but only a very small number of copies were sold in a limited region.
-In 1992, Amy Grant recorded the first cover version of the song for her second Christmas album "Home for Christmas".
-(As a special note, she added lyrics that can only be heard on this version.)
+In 1992, Amy Grant recorded the first cover version of the song for her second Christmas album Home for Christmas.
 This was the beginning of a series of cover versions by many artists, and it has become a standard Christmas song in the 21st century.
-It is one of David Foster's most widely sung songs.

 Amy Grant version

+Lyric addition

+Amy Grant wrote an additional verse she sings as the song's second: